utiasDSL/util-uwb-dataset/index.md

 We provide the instructions for running the Python scripts.
 The data parsing scripts are developed and tested on an Ubuntu 20.04 laptop with [ROS noetic](http://wiki.ros.org/noetic) installed.
 For The corresponding Matlab scripts are developed on Matlab R2021a.
 Please change the path for the data (*txt* and *csv* files) on top of the Matlab scripts for usage.

 ### Access data
-Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/) and run the *setupscript.bash* file, which will download and decompose the latest dataset release into the local git repository base folder.
+Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/) and run the *setupscript.bash* file, which will download and decompose the dataset into the local git repository base folder.
 ```
 $ git clone git@github.com:utiasDSL/utias_uwb_dataset.git
 $ cd utias_uwb_dataset